exastencil/porous/README.md

 ## Acknowledgements

 I'd like to thank Michał Kalbarczyk ([fazibear](https://github.com/fazibear)) for his work done on [Inesita](https://github.com/inesita-rb/inesita) and his [VirtualDOM wrapper](https://github.com/fazibear/opal-virtual-dom) which served as the starting point for my implementation of Porous.
+While my final approach may deviate significantly from theirs, having code to review and a workable starting point was invaluable.